AntiSyphon/BandBCampaigns/README.md

 ## Core

 ### The Call Came from Inside the Network
 *A scneario based on the Ubiquiti Breach.
-Is your team ready for an insider threat attempting to extort you that also happens to be on your Incident Response Team?
+Is your team ready for an insider threat attempting to extort you that also happens to be on your Incident Response Team?*

 [Scenario Guide](https://github.com/AntiSyphon/BandBCampaigns/blob/main/Call%20From%20Inside%20the%20Network/Call%20From%20Inside%20the%20Network.md)

-Notes: Ubiquiti Breach - Insider Threat

 ### That's Disputable
-A scenario based on the Equifax breach.
-How does you team handle critical vulnerablities on a publically facing system disclosing millions of PII records?
+*A scenario based on the Equifax breach.
+How does you team handle critical vulnerablities on a publically facing system disclosing millions of PII records?*

 [Scenario Guide](https://github.com/AntiSyphon/BandBCampaigns/blob/main/That's%20Disputable/That's%20Disputable.md)